3npC0nf1g/FilmRecommandation/README.md

-# README: Thompson Sampling for Movie Recommendation
+# Thompson Sampling for Movie Recommendation

 This README outlines the step-by-step roadmap to successfully complete the project "Bandits de Thompson" for identifying the most popular movie using Thompson Sampling.
 The project involves theoretical explanations, practical implementation, and analysis of results.